gvwilson/sensibleadventures/cloudherd/reboot.md

       - Indy: "Stow it, both of you!"
     - Dorbu's comments
   - Thokmay reports to Dorbu wearing his battle mask (Bonzon is nearby)
-    - Dorbu: "Why are you?"
+    - Dorbu: "Why are you masked?"
     - Thokmay (woodenly, half-muffled by the mask): "I was moving too slowly on the stairs, honored."
     - Dorbu: "I'm going to have a word with that tiger about how hard he pushes you."
     - Thokmay: "I would be grateful if you did not, honored."
     - Dorbu (shaking head as Thokmay leaves): "Pushes himself too hard, that one.
 And Kulbinder pushes him even harder sometimes."
     - Bonzon (frowning): "An orphan?"
     - Dorbu: "Yes, honored.
 Came to us just a few months before the rebellion."
+    - Bonzon tells Dorbu they need to have a discussion away from prying ears
     - Figure out later Thokmay is hiding his face from Bonzon
   - Conversations at home
     - Indy has Noxy make tea